jdmonaco/cv/cv-web.md

 ### Talks

+- “Can Transitory Neurodynamics Unify Learning Theories for Brains and Machines?“ *Invited Talk &amp; Panel Discussion*.
+Symposium on “How Can Dynamical Systems Neuroscience Reciprocally Advance Machine Learning?“, 6th Annual BRAIN Initiative Investigators Meeting, NIH, Online.
+June 1, 2020
 - “Computational Approaches to the Neural Dynamics of Time, Memory, and Behavior.“ *Invited Talk*.
-Department of Neuroscience, Medical Discovery Team for Optical Imaging, University of Minnesota, Minneapolis, MN.
+Department of Neuroscience, Medical Discovery Team for Optical Imaging, University of Minnesota, Online.
 May 18, 2020
 - “Computational Mechanisms of Memory: Linking Behavior, Space, & Time.“ *Invited Talk*.
 Department of Psychology, University of Nevada, Las Vegas, NV.
     February 24, 2020